lightning/bolts/04-onion-routing.md

 The writer:
   - MUST include `amt_to_forward` and `outgoing_cltv_value` for every node.
+  - MUST include `payment_secret` for the final node if provided by the recipient.
+  - MUST NOT include `payment_secret` for non-final nodes.
   - MUST include `short_channel_id` for every non-final node.
   - MUST NOT include `short_channel_id` for the final node.